satnam6502/satnam6502.github.io/_posts/2021-02-23-lentil-dahl.md

 * Frozen (or fresh) curry leaves (optional)

 ### Tempering
-* 4 tablespoons vegetable oil.
+* 4 tablespoons vegetable oil
 * 4 large onions (about 1.2 kg), chopped
 * 2 teaspoons cumin seeds
 * 6 garlic cloves, crushed or chopped
-* 1 cm ginger, chopped
+* 1 cm ginger, peeled and chopped
-* 4 green chillies, seeded and chopped (optional)
+* 4 green chillies, seeded and chopped
 * 4 teaspoons Kashmiri chili powder
-* 4 tomatoes, coarsely chopped or a 400g can of chopped tomatoes
+* 4 tomatoes, coarsely grated, or use a 400g can of chopped tomatoes

 ### Recipe
 1. Rinse the lentils and dahl in running water and remove any stones.